 The long-term employee benefits program at the Company is a defined benefit program, under which employees are entitled to a lump-sum payment upon old age or disability retirement as a multiple of the employee's average salary and, subject to vesting conditions.
-As of 31 December 2013 there were 717 employees at the Company covered by this program.
+As at 31 December 2014 there were 703 employees at the Company covered by this program.
 To date it has been an unfunded program, with no separately allocated assets to cover the program's liabilities.